-1. Credit card number in post: Limiting posts with credit card numbers might help you prevent spam in your group.
+1. Credit card number in a post: Limiting posts with credit card numbers might help you prevent spam in your group.

 4. Links to specific sites: You can set specific site links which you want to block.

-5. Keywords in post: Limiting use of specific keywords can help keep conversations out of violence and rage.
+5. Keywords in the post: Limiting the use of specific keywords can help keep conversations out of violence and rage.
 You may enable the ‘Post has commonly reported words on Facebook’ button or choose certain keywords on your own.

-6. Link in post: You may decline incoming posts if the post has a link or doesn’t have a link.
+6. Link in the post: You may decline incoming posts if the post has a link or doesn’t have a link.

-7. Video in post: You may decline incoming posts if the post has a video or doesn’t have a link.
+7. Video in the post: You may decline incoming posts if the post has a video or doesn’t have a link.

 8. Post length: You may decline incoming posts if the post has at least 10 characters or fewer than that.
 Facebook thinks posts with fewer than ten characters are more likely to be spam.

-9. Photos in post: You may decline incoming posts if you see the post has a specific number of photos or more/fewer.
+9. Photos in the post: You may decline incoming posts if you see the post has a specific number of photos or more/fewer.
 You may set the number to 0 to 2.